 - Trim the ends off zucchini.
 Cut zucchini in half lengthwise.
 Scoop out pulp, leaving 1/4-inch thick shells.

 - Chop the pulp very finely and place into a large bowl.
-Add the onion, garlic, pepper, herbs, cream cheese, salt and pepper.
+Add the onion, mushrooms, garlic, pepper, herbs, cream cheese, salt and pepper.
 Mix well.
 Taste and adjust the seasonings if necessary.

 - Stuff each shell with an equal amount of stuffing.
 Wrap 3 strips of bacon around each zucchini boat such that the ends end up underneath.